Information Regarding The GMAT

 What is GMAT?

 The Graduate Management Admission Test or the GMAT is a standardized admission exam for a graduate degree in MBA.
-The GMAT exam is administered in more than 530 test centers across 110 countries and more.
-The GMAT exam is considered preferably for an MBA course.
+The test is administered in more than 530 test centers across 110 countries and more.
+The exam is considered as a mandatory requirement for an MBA course.
 More than 4800 programs in 83 countries treat the GMAT score as admission criteria.
-The GMAT examines your verbal aptitude, your analytical skills and your mathematical knowledge.
-The GMAT is a competitive exam available in both the paper-based format and the computer-adaptive format.
-The Graduate Management Admission Council or the GMAC conducts the GMAT exam.
-The GMAT is the evaluation of your basic management skills, which you will need for an advanced course in management.
+The test examines your verbal aptitude, your analytical skills and your mathematical knowledge.
+It is a competitive exam available in both the paper-based format and the computer-adaptive format.
+The Graduate Management Admission Council or the GMAC conducts the exam.
+The test is an evaluation of your basic management skills, which you will need for an advanced course in management.

 What is the test structure?

-The GMAT exam consists of three main parts, namely the Analytical Writing Assessment Section, Quantitative section and the Verbal section.
+The test framework consists of three main parts, namely the Analytical Writing Assessment Section, Quantitative section and the Verbal section.
 Each of these sections needs a detailed study.

 - Analytical Writing Assessment section

 This section studies your comprehension skills, how well you can interpret a given issue or how well can you support a given argument.
 This section tests your critical thinking and how well you communicate your ideas in writing.
 You will get two essays to compose.
 The essays might be about supporting an argument or about discussing an issue.
 Go to http://www.mba.com/the-gmat/schedule-a-gmat-appointment/pay-for-the-test/test-structure-and-overview/analytical-writing-assessment-section.aspx for a better look.